midrissi/gstatx/README.md

 **Important Notes:**
 - Repository paths in the config file are resolved relative to the `.gstatxrc.json` file location, not the current working directory
 - If `cloneIfNotExists: true` and a repository doesn't exist, it will be cloned from the `url`
+- If `pullIfExists: true` (default) and a repository already exists, it will pull the latest changes before processing
 - CLI arguments always override config file values
 - Both `contributors` and `hist` commands can use repositories from the config file